contagon/handbook/handbook/8-elders-quorum.md

 * Prepare agendas for presidency meetings and quorum meetings.
 * Take notes in meetings and keep track of assignments.
 * Schedule ministering interviews (see [21.3](21-ministering.md#213-ministering-interviews)).
 * Prepare and submit quarterly reports of attendance and the number of ministering interviews held.
+Attendance reports should include brethren serving in Primary and Young Men.
 * Help prepare an annual budget and keep track of expenses.

-### 8.3.5 Additional Callings
+### 8.3.5 Additional Callings and Assignments

 The following additional callings may be helpful.
 The bishop and elders quorum president discuss whether they are needed.